priceline/design-system/CONTRIBUTING.md

 - Publishing is very easy once you have access to the NPM package **Please Be Careful** 🤗
 - As of v2, Node.js v8+ is required
 - Ensure NPM login has been authenticated.
-If multiple NPM registries are used, [npmrc]() tool can be used to switch to NPM public registry.
+If multiple NPM registries are used, [npmrc]() tool can be used to switch to NPM public registry

 These Lerna commands can be helpful when publishing:

-- Run `npm run changed` to see which packages have changed since the last release.
+- Run `npm run changed` to see which packages have changed since the last release
-- Run `npm run diff` to see a diff of all packages since the last release.
+- Run `npm run diff` to see a diff of all packages since the last release
-- Run `npm run publish` to publish the updated packages with Lerna.
+- Run `npm run publish` to publish the updated packages with Lerna
-- Do not run `npm publish` on it's own.
+- Do not run `npm publish`, because this will run NPM's publish command and not lerna's publish command

 To set the packages to the same SemVer/custom tag, run `npm run publish` and follow the prompts from the lerna-cli.

-To set the SemVer for each package individually run `npm run publish -- --independent` and the lerna-cli will prompt and ask the SemVer/custom tag for each package individually.
+To set the SemVer for each package individually run `npm run publish -- --independent`.
+The lerna-cli will request the SemVer/custom tag for each package individually.

 Both ways of versioning can also be done via the lerna config file.